shaildeliwala/delbot/README.md

 Please make sure to read the terms of use of the APIs used here.
 <hr>
-Check out the demo [video](https://youtu.be/iVmj1gHOF0w) or read the article on [LinkedIn](https://www.linkedin.com/pulse/delbot-building-bot-from-scratch-python-shail-deliwala).
+Check out the demo [video](https://youtu.be/iVmj1gHOF0w) or read my Delbot article published in [Chatbots Magazine](https://chatbotsmagazine.com/delbot-nlp-python-bot-1a46d865e38b).